Open sets of Axiom A flows with Exponentially Mixing Attractors (with Erratum): Axiom A attractors with -stable foliation.

-\begin{definition}[{\cite{Bo73}}] A proper family $\mathbf{R} = {\{ \cR_i \}}_i$ is a \emph{Markov family} if \begin{enumerate} \item $x \in U(\cR_{i}, \cR{j}) := \overline{\left\{ w \in \Gamma' : w\in \cR_{i}, P(w) \in \cR_{j} \right\} } $ implies $\cS_{i} \cap W_{\epsilon}^{cs}(x) \subset U(\cR_{i},\cR_{j})$, \item $y \in V(\cR_{k}, \cR{i}) := \overline{\left\{ w \in \Gamma' : P^{-1}(w)\in \cR_{k}, w \in \cR_{i} \right\} }$ implies $\cS_{i} \cap W_{\epsilon}^{cu}(y) \subset V(\cR_{k},\cR_{i})$. \end{enumerate} \end{definition} It follows from \cite[Theorem~2.4]{Bo73} that for any Markov family $\mathbf R=\{\cR_i\}$ the flow is (bounded-to-one) semiconjugate to a suspension flow, with a bounded roof function also bounded away from zero, over the subshift of finite type $\sigma_{\mathbf R}:\Sigma_{\mathbf R} \to \Sigma_{\mathbf R}$ where $\Sigma_{\mathbf R} =\{ (a_i)_i\in \mathbb Z : A_{a_i a_{j}}=1 \; \forall i, j \}$ and $A_{a_i a_{j}}=1$ if and only if there exists $x\in \Gamma' \cap \cR_i$ and $P(x) \in \cR_j$.
+\begin{definition}[{\cite{Bo73}}] A proper family $\mathbf{R} = {\{ \cR_i \}}_i$ is a \emph{Markov family} if \begin{enumerate} \item $x \in U(\cR_{i}, \cR_{j}) := \overline{\left\{ w \in \Gamma' : w\in \cR_{i}, P(w) \in \cR_{j} \right\} } $ implies $\cS_{i} \cap W_{\epsilon}^{cs}(x) \subset U(\cR_{i},\cR_{j})$, \item $y \in V(\cR_{k}, \cR_{i}) := \overline{\left\{ w \in \Gamma' : P^{-1}(w)\in \cR_{k}, w \in \cR_{i} \right\} }$ implies $\cS_{i} \cap W_{\epsilon}^{cu}(y) \subset V(\cR_{k},\cR_{i})$. \end{enumerate} \end{definition} It follows from \cite[Theorem~2.4]{Bo73} that for any Markov family $\mathbf R=\{\cR_i\}$ the flow is (bounded-to-one) semiconjugate to a suspension flow, with a bounded roof function also bounded away from zero, over the subshift of finite type $\sigma_{\mathbf R}:\Sigma_{\mathbf R} \to \Sigma_{\mathbf R}$ where $\Sigma_{\mathbf R} =\{ (a_i)_i\in \mathbb Z : A_{a_i a_{j}}=1 \; \forall i, j \}$ and $A_{a_i a_{j}}=1$ if and only if there exists $x\in \Gamma' \cap \cR_i$ and $P(x) \in \cR_j$.

-The first step in the proof of Theorem~\ref{thm:expmix} is to carefully choose a family of Poincar\'e sections for the flow near the attracting basic set $\Lambda$.
+The first step in the proof of Theorem~\ref{thm:expmix} is to carefully choose local cross-sections for the flow near the attracting basic set $\Lambda$.
 Since $\Lambda$ is an hyperbolic attractor then the local unstable manifold of each point of the attractor is contained within the attractor; see e.g.~\cite{Bo75}.
 Hence for any $x\in\Lambda$ and small enough $\epsilon>0$ we have $W^u_\epsilon(x)\subset \Lambda$ and the $(d-1)$-submanifold generated by the union of local stable manifolds through points of $W^u_\epsilon(x)$,